breigo/playground-58w4djk5/markdowns/filter-with-linq.md

 We will cover the most common ones in the next sections.

-Applying LINQ methods to `IEnumerable<T>` is also called *LINQ to Objects*.

-For the next chapters we will use real objects instead of primitive data types such as `int`.
+For the next examples we will use real objects instead of primitive data types such as `int`.
 From now on, we use a `Person` wiht a `Name` and `Age` (years from date of birth until now).

 ```c#